doocs/leetcode/solution/0700-0799/0707.Design Linked List/README.md

             cur = cur.next
         return cur.val

     def addAtHead(self, val: int) -> None:
-        """
-        Add a node of value val before the first element of the linked list.
-After the insertion, the new node will be the first node of the linked list.
-        """
         self.addAtIndex(0, val)

     def addAtTail(self, val: int) -> None:
-        """
-        Append a node of value val to the last element of the linked list.
-        """
         self.addAtIndex(self.count, val)

-    def addAtIndex(self, index: int, val: int) -> None:
+    def addAtIndex(self, index: int, val: int) -> None: if index > self.count:
-        """
-        Add a node of value val before the index-th node in the linked list.
-If index equals to the length of linked list, the node will be appended to the end of linked list.
-If index is greater than the length, the node will not be inserted.
-        """
-        if index > self.count:
             return
         pre = self.dummy